-Publicly acknowledge challenges and building shared governance
+STRATEGY 4: Publicly acknowledge challenges and work towards shared governance

-The commission recognizes that racial equity work is not easy, as there are various challenges that come with the implementation of government programs and services as individuals have diverse experiences, and government entities are at various levels in their journey to advance racial equity.
+The commission recognizes that racial equity work is not easy; there are various challenges that come with the implementation of government programs and services as individuals have diverse experiences, and government entities are at various levels in their journey to advance racial equity.
 Having ongoing, honest conversations with community is important.
 Sharing the challenges we experience regularly as public servants and servant leaders humanizes the work and helps create more understanding with community.
 It contributes to the concept of shared governance because more shared understanding can lead to shared action and accountability.

 Shared governance is defined as co-ownership of decision-making, processes, and outcomes among different key informants, such as community members, leaders, and institutions.
+Within shared governance, all sides commit resources and must stay engaged throughout the process.
+Community residents shape the outcome.
 The first three levels on the Spectrum of Community Engagement (inform, consult, and involve) are the prerequisites for shared governance, because shared governance cannot exist without first building strong, respectful, and inclusive community engagement, which is foundational for collaboration between communities and government and shifting systems toward equity.
+An example of what shared governance looks like in government is the California State Water Resources Control Board's SAFER Advisory Group.
+The SAFER Advisory Group provides the State Water Board with constructive advice on feedback on the Safe and Affordable Drinking Water Fund Expenditure Plan.

-In addition to utilizing statewide community engagement resources, government agencies and departments can also establish their own community advisory bodies to support community engagement work within their respective teams and agencies.
+agencies and departments should also establish community advisory bodies their community engagement work.
 For example, the California Department of Aging (CDA) has an Equity Advisory Committee on Aging and Disability (EACAD).
-The purpose of EACAD is to advise and assist the CDA on initiatives and deliverables to achieve equity outcomes for older adults, people with disabilities, and family caregivers.
+The purpose of EACAD is to advise the Administration on the implementation of the Master Plan for Aging (MPA) initiatives and deliverables to achieve equity outcomes for older adults, people with disabilities, and family caregivers.
 Community advisory bodies can help create tools to ensure programs and services meet the needs of clients or consumers.
-To ensure accessibility, EACAD provides their presenters with a tool that outlines best practices and rules for creating accessible documents such as formatting, plain language, and alternative text for images (toolbox 1.6).
+To ensure accessibility, CDA provides their presenters with a tool that outlines best practices and rules for creating accessible documents such as formatting, plain language, and alternative text for images (toolbox 1.3).